 — David Halbfinger (@halbfinger) March 12, 2020

 Halbfinger’s reflexively negative reaction to tells you much of what you need to know about the newspaper’s jaundiced view of Israel.
 For years, the Times has editorialized in news stories to disparage Jewish Israeli politicians as “shrill,” “stubborn,” “cynical,” “strident,” and “abrasive.”
 Halbfinger’s predecessor in Jerusalem has even insisted that Netanyahu is “best known for, and perhaps best at” speaking out in strident tones.

 If that were how the paper handled politicians in general, it would be one thing.
 But Palestinians are nearly always spared such treatment.
-Even when characterizing Hamas textbooks teach the Western Wall “belongs to the Muslims,” that the Jewish scriptures are “fabricated,” and that Zionism wants to drive Arabs out of most of the Middle East, the newspaper used the mild descriptor “questionable.”
-When Palestinian president Mahmoud Abbas called a U.S. ambassador a “son of a dog,” the Times didn’t bother reporting the news.
+Even when characterizing Hamas textbooks that teach the Western Wall “belongs to the Muslims,” that the Jewish scriptures are “fabricated,” and that Zionism wants to drive Arabs out of most of the Middle East, the newspaper has used the mild descriptor “questionable.”
+When Palestinian president Mahmoud Abbas called a U.S. ambassador a “son of a dog,” the Times didn’t bother reporting the news at all.

 Halbfinger’s lopsided coverage yesterday of Israeli political dynamics, then, was perhaps to be expected.
 The piece questioned whether Israeli democracy extended to the country’s Arab minority.
 As the headline put it, “Israel Faces a Defining Question: How Much Democracy Should Arabs Get?”